 George Ashline

-You can find below some information about my current classes, information about other classes that I have taught, advising information, my papers, and ways to reach me.
-I have also compiled links in a number of areas in which I am interested, including mathematics education, fractal geometry and chaos theory, the history of mathematics, finite mathematics, photo links, and Saint Michael’s College.
+You can find below some information about other classes that I have taught, advising information, my papers, and ways to reach me.
+I have also compiled links in a number of areas in which I am interested, including mathematics education, fractal geometry and chaos theory, the history of mathematics, and more.

 Material for my classes.